Victor Heritage Society

 The original plans for renovation and adaptive reuse were conceived to utilize the structure as a family home with the interior developed to provide independent living spaces for the families of visiting children, grandchildren, and guests.
 Before the interior work progressed to accomplish this, the property was sold.
 Subsequent owners eventually developed and configured the interior to accommodate four rental apartments--as shown below.

+After expansion and renovation, the restored "old" house at 601 Victor Avenue is now configured for adaptive reuse as rental apartments.
+The historic character of the exterior was preserved by installing new elongated double-hung windows with the original dimensions.
 Decorative elements in the dormers and gable ends replicated the originals.
 New narrow siding was trimmed with corner boards.
 Turned porch support-posts, wooden railings and balusters also contributed to maintaining the historic character of the exterior.
 Since 2006 the property has been owned, managed, and well-maintained by Charles & Heike Thibou.
 Photo from Sept 2013.

 Thanks to all who were instrumental in saving "This Old Victor House" from the ravages of time and restoring it for adaptive reuse to meet current and future housing needs!
 Contact us to share old photos or additional information about the history of this home.